kckecheng/pushgateway_pusher/README.rst

 About
 ======

-A simple tool which supports extracting metrics from multiple tools (VDBench, iPerf and more) and push the metrics to a Prometheus Pushgateway for smooth observation.
+This tool extracts metrics from benchmark tools (VDBench, iPerf and more) and push the collected metrics to a Prometheus Pushgateway for prometheus integration.

 Usage
 ------